qwetyoff/anti_afk/README.md

     *   `2` – Import macro.
     *   `3` – Reset macro.
     *   `4` – Exit.
-4. After selecting option `1`, a 5-second countdown will begin, allowing you sufficient time to click into and focus the Roblox game window.
+4. After selecting option `1`, a 5-second countdown will begin, allowing you sufficient time to click into and focus the active window.
 5. To stop the automation routine at any point, press the `END` key on your keyboard.